Festival Policies

 9. Photography and Video Recording

-1. Photography/Video Recording is restricted in the viewing rooms and may also be restricted in other specific events.
+1. Photography/Video Recording is restricted in the viewing rooms and may also be restricted in other specific sessions.
 Patrons will be informed via signage or verbal instruction if photography or video recording is prohibited.

 6. Photography of artwork in Artist Alley is not allowed without express permission of the artist.